The Bankrate promise

 It can be challenging to refinance student loans with bad credit

 When you apply to refinance your student loans, the lender will check your credit report and score as part of the process.
-If your credit is in poor shape — for instance, if you’ve fallen behind on credit card payments due to the pandemic — you could have a hard time qualifying.
+If your credit is in poor shape, you could have difficulty qualifying.
 And even if a lender approves your loan application with credit problems, you might not receive the most attractive interest rate or terms.

-Working to improve your credit before you apply for refinancing, you may save a lot of money on interest in the long run.
+If you can spend some time improving your credit before you apply for refinancing, you may save a lot of money on interest in the long run.
 You may also want to take advantage of the prequalification process.
-Prequalification lets you see if a lender is likely to approve you for a loan (and at what interest rate) without any negative impact on your credit score.
+Prequalification lets you see if a lender will likely approve you for a loan (and at what interest rate) without negatively impacting your credit score.

 What other steps can you take if you’re having trouble making payments?

-Refinancing your student loans has the potential to lower your monthly payment by securing you a lower interest rate, extending your repayment terms or both.
+Refinancing your student loans can potentially lower your monthly payment by securing you a lower interest rate, extending your repayment terms or both.
 However, refinancing may not be beneficial in all situations, and it likely won’t solve your main problems with making payments.
 Consider these alternatives:

-- Ask for an adjusted repayment plan: Even if a lender doesn’t have an established forbearance program in place, it may be willing to temporarily adjust your payments.
-In many cases, a lender would rather work with you on creating a plan than let you default, so it’s always worth asking.
+- Ask for an adjusted repayment plan: Even if a lender doesn’t have an established forbearance program, it may be willing to temporarily adjust your payments.
+Often, a lender would rather work with you on creating a plan than let you default, so it’s always worth asking.

 - Apply for income-driven repayment if you have federal student loans: If you can’t afford to pay federal student loan debt, consider applying for an income-driven repayment plan.
 With an income-driven repayment plan, your monthly payment is limited to between 10 and 20 percent of your discretionary income and can be as low as $0, depending on how much you earn.

 Refinancing a federal loan could save you thousands of dollars on interest if you can qualify for a lower rate with a private student loan.
 However, think twice before refinancing because it means you’ll lose access to valuable federal loan benefits.